RabiaShaik/WebUIAutomation/ReadMe.md

 **• What libraries would you use?**

-1. REST ASSURED
+1. REST ASSURED (for testing rest apis)
-2. JSON SIMPLE
+2. JSON SIMPLE (to validate the json response)
-3. APACHE POI
+3. APACHE POI (for data driven test cases)
-4. JUNIT
+4. TestNg (to run the tests)
-5. WIREMOCK
+5. WIREMOCK (to mock authentication and other responses)
+6. Cucumber (to write feature file)
+7. Cucumber reports